Which investigations have been launched into claims against Russell Brand?

 – The Metropolitan Police and Los Angeles Police Department

+The Metropolitan Police announced on Tuesday it had received a complaint from a woman of sexual assault alleged to have occurred in Soho, central London, in 2003.

+The claim is separate to the allegations made by The Sunday Times.

-The Metropolitan Police said it is “aware of media reporting of a series of allegations of sexual assault” but there have been no direct reports in relation to the claims yet.
+The Met has said it is “aware of media reporting of a series of allegations of sexual assault” but there have been no direct reports in relation to the claims yet.

 It also encouraged anyone who believes they have been a victim of sexual assault to contact the police “no matter how long ago it happened”.